-If you get hungry, try the sausages or the roasted pork knuckles at the nondescript butcher shop next to the main entry.
-There's also a lángos stall inside, in the rear of the market, serving made-to-order deep-fried flatbreads topped with sour cream and grated cheese.
+If you're hungry, try the sausages or the roasted pork knuckles at the nondescript butcher shop next to the main entry.
+There's also a lángos stall inside, serving made-to-order, deep-fried flatbreads topped with sour cream and grated cheese.

-Once you're finished, dart across the street and take a bus back toward the city center, getting off at Cházár András utca, not far from the City Park.
+When you're done, dart across the street and take a bus back toward the city center, getting off at Cházár András utca, not far from the City Park.
 This area is teeming with beautiful houses hidden on quiet side streets.
-Zugló's fresh air and proximity to the city drew Budapest's upper crust in the late 19th century – first, they built summer homes to escape downtown's heat waves, then many of them moved out here permanently.
-During the communist era, these lavish houses were nationalized and parceled up into smaller apartments or became consulates as many of them still are.
+Zugló's fresh air and proximity to the city drew Budapest's upper crust in the late 19th century – first, they built summer homes to escape downtown's heat waves, then many moved out here permanently.
+During the Communist era (1947-1989), these lavish houses were nationalized and parceled up into smaller apartments, or became consulates as many of them still are.

-If you enjoy art nouveau architecture and don't mind a 10-minute detour, turn right and then onto Stefánia Road to reach the Geological and Geophysical Institute of Hungary.
-Designed by Hungary's famous art nouveau architect, Ödön Lechner, the impressive building features curvilinear motifs and Hungarian Atlas figures atop the light-blue ceramic roof.
+If you enjoy Art Nouveau architecture and don't mind a 10-minute detour, turn right and onto Stefánia Road to reach the Geological and Geophysical Institute of Hungary.
+Designed by Hungary's famous architect, Ödön Lechner, the impressive building features curvilinear motifs and Hungarian Atlas figures atop the light-blue ceramic roof.

-The Széchenyi Baths is just a stone's throw away from here, in case that's your thermal bath of choice.
-The City Park is also home to the Vajdahunyad Castle, a bombastic building modeled after a Transylvanian medieval castle.
-Inside it is the Museum of Hungarian Agriculture, which doesn't sound like a must-see but it actually has a fascinating permanent exhibit in all of its quirkiness; we even wrote an ode to the museum.
-Parts of the City Park are currently under construction as it's being transformed into a museum quarter as part of the Liget Projekt.
+Széchenyi Baths is just a stone's throw away from here, in case that's your thermal bath of choice.
+The City Park is also home to the Vajdahunyad Castle, a bombastic building modeled after, among others, a Transylvanian medieval castle.
+Inside it is the Museum of Hungarian Agriculture, which doesn't sound like a must-see but it has a fascinating permanent exhibit in all of its quirkiness; we even wrote an ode to the museum.
+The recently completed House of Music and the Museum of Ethnography are both must-sees for architecture fans.

-Don't leave Zugló without seeing Heroes' Square, a sweeping plaza peppered with historic Hungarian figures and a towering obelisk.
-Two major museums flank the area: the Museum of Fine Arts has a world-class collection of Italian Renaissance paintings while the Műcsarnok (Kunsthalle) is best known for its high quality temporary exhibits.
+Don't leave Zugló without seeing Heroes' Square, a sweeping plaza peppered with historic Hungarian figures and a triumphal column.
+Two major museums flank the square: the Museum of Fine Arts has a world-class collection of Italian Renaissance paintings while the Műcsarnok (Kunsthalle) is best known for its high quality temporary exhibits.